All posts

 How do I make my MCP App go fullscreen?

-What is the useApp hook in sunpeak?
+What is useRequestDisplayMode in sunpeak?

 What display modes can an MCP App request?